 The City of Edmonton has rigorous policies and procedures in place to maximize investment returns at a prudent level of overall risk.

 These policies and procedures guide the City's Investment Committee in managing and building upon the City's financial assets to help sustain Edmontonians' quality of life.

-Over the past 10 years, these accomplishments have contributed \$759 million of investment earnings and dividends to the City's budget.
-If this amount was related to taxation, property taxes would have increased by more than 7% over that time to make up the difference.
+Over the past 10 years, these accomplishments have contributed approximately \$740 million of investment earnings and dividends to the City's budget.
+If this amount was related to taxation, property taxes would have increased by more than 6.5% over that time to make up the difference.

-Successful management of the City's investment portfolio-which comprises seven funds-is one of the key factors in maintaining Edmonton's financial sustainability, as set out in the City's Financial Sustainability Plan.
+Successful management of the City's investment portfolio-which comprises seven funds-is one of the key factors in maintaining Edmonton's financial sustainability.